Hawker Hurricane variants: Sea Hurricane Mk IC

-Hurricane Mk I version equipped with catapult spools, an arrester hook and the four-cannon wing.
-From February 1942, 400 aircraft were converted.
-The Sea Hurricane IC used during Operation Pedestal had their Merlin III engines modified to accept 16 lb boost and could generate more than 1,400 hp at low altitude.
+The Hurricane Mk I version equipped with catapult spools, an arrestor hook and the four-cannon wing.
+There are eight known conversions from Sea IA or IB in 1943 for the Merchant Ship Fighter Unit, with no operational use.
+Sea Hurricane IC may have been used during Operation Pedestal.
+Some Sea Hurricanes reportedly had their Merlin III engines adjusted to 16 lb maximum boost which would mean more than 1,400 hp at low altitude (5,000 ft).
 Lt.
 Richard Cork was credited with five kills while flying a Sea Hurricane IC during Pedestal.

 Sea Hurricane Mk IIC

-Hurricane Mk IIC version equipped with catapult spools, an arrester hook and full naval avionics; 400 aircraft were converted and used on fleet and escort carriers.
+The Hurricane Mk IIC version equipped with catapult spools, an arrestor hook and full naval avionics.
+Around 60 were built by Hawker November 1942 to May 1943, around another 50 Mk IIB were converted, with most receiving C wings.
 The Merlin XX engine on the Sea Hurricane generated 1,460 hp at 6250 ft and 1,435 hp at 11000 ft.
 Top speed was 322 mph at 13500 ft and 342 mph at 22000 ft.

 Sea Hurricane Mk XIIA

-Survivors of Canadian-built Sea Hurricane Mk I converted to use the Merlin 29.
+Canadian-built Sea Hurricane Mark I were converted to use the Merlin 29.